Chinese Exclusion Act: Content

 The act exempted merchants, and restaurant owners could apply for merchant visas beginning in 1915 after a federal court ruling.
 This led to the rapid growth of Chinese restaurants in the 1910s and 1920s as restaurant owners could leave and reenter along with family members from China.

 Later, the Immigration Act of 1924 restricted immigration even further, excluding all classes of Chinese immigrants and extending restrictions to other Asian immigrant groups.
 Until these restrictions were relaxed in the middle of the twentieth century, Chinese immigrants were forced to live a life separated from their families, and to build ethnic enclaves in which they could survive on their own (Chinatown).
 The Chinese Exclusion Act did not address the problems that whites were facing; in fact, the Chinese were quickly and eagerly replaced by the Japanese, who assumed the role of the Chinese in society.
 Unlike the Chinese, some Japanese were even able to climb the rungs of society by setting up businesses or becoming truck farmers.
-However, the Japanese were later targeted in the act of 1924, which banned immigration from east Asia entirely.
+However, the Japanese were later targeted in the Immigration Act of 1924, which banned immigration from East Asia entirely.
+The Chinese Exclusion Act was a tool with an aim to, maintain cheap accessible labor while stopping the excess population of Chinese immigrants from taking jobs from white Americans.

-In 1891, the Chinese government refused to accept U.S. senator Henry W. Blair as U.S. minister to China due to his abusive remarks regarding China during negotiations of the Chinese Exclusion Act.
+In 1891, the Chinese government refused to accept US Senator Henry W. Blair as US Minister to China due to his abusive remarks regarding China during negotiations of the Chinese Exclusion Act.
 The American Christian George F. Pentecost spoke out against Western imperialism in China, saying:I personally feel convinced that it would be a good thing for America if the embargo on Chinese immigration were removed.
 I think that the annual admission of 100,000 into this country would be a good thing for the country.
 And if the same thing were done in the Philippines those islands would be a veritable Garden of Eden in twenty-five years.
 The presence of Chinese workmen in this country would, in my opinion, do a very great deal toward solving our labor problems.
 There is no comparison between the Chinaman, even of the lowest coolie class, and the man who comes here from Southeastern Europe, from Russia, or from Southern Italy.
 The Chinese are thoroughly good workers.
 That is why the laborers here hate them.
 I think, too, that the emigration to America would help the Chinese.
 At least he would come into contact with some real Christian people in America.
 The Chinaman lives in squalor because he is poor.
 If he had some prosperity his squalor would cease.